 - Ethical and responsible governance model strategies.

-The Champion Charity Award recognises excellence in performance by a Canterbury based charity.
+The Champion Community Impact Award recognises the positive impact and importance of the roles not-for-profit organisation have in the Canterbury Region.
 This award is for non-profit organisations that are:

 - an incorporated society, association or organisation, which is not carried on for the purpose of providing profits or gains to any member or shareholder, and whose governing rules or constitution restrict any distribution of funds to any member or shareholder.